 - If using T-piece, ensure appropriate pressures are selected e.g. PIP 20, PEEP 5. - Observe chest wall for movement and assess baby for response. - If facemask is applied correctly and chest wall movement is seen in the manikin, baby's heart rate improves to >100.
-However, baby remains apnoeic. - With increased FiO2, sats improve to 90%. - Given ongoing apnoea and extreme prematurity making a laryngeal mask unsuitable, decision should be made to intubate the baby. - Appropriate team should be assembled and baby intubated safely as per local protocols.
+However, baby remains apnoeic. - With increased FiO2, sats improve to 90%. - Given ongoing apnoea and extreme prematurity making a laryngeal mask unsuitable, decision should be made to intubate the baby. - Appropriate team should be assembled, and baby intubated safely as per local protocols.
 (See associated notes for process of intubation).
 It is expected that the colleague should be aware of checklist, medication policy, equipment and monitoring used during intubation and should secure the tracheal tube using whichever fixation method is used locally.
 An intubation checklist is advised (see Appendix E).
 Discuss use of nHFT during intubation procedure. - Successful tracheal tube placement MUST be confirmed using exhaled CO2 detector/capnography and other confirmatory evidence of equal air entry, equal chest wall movement, physiological response of maintained/ improved heart rate and saturations.
-See notes in 'Confirming tracheal tube placement' section for full details. - After successful intubation, Baby's heart rate is 140, but saturations remain 90% in 100% FiO2. - Decision should be made to give curosurf via the tracheal tube as per local policy.
-Consider chest X-ray prior to administration of surfactant to confirm tracheal tube length. - If surfactant is appropriately administered then baby's saturations quickly improve and FiO2 can be titrated down. - Measure surfactant catheter to ensure it does not protrude beyond tracheal tube.
+See notes in 'Confirming tracheal tube placement' section for full details. - After successful intubation, Baby's heart rate is 140, but saturations remain 90% in 100% FiO2. - Decision should be made to give curosurf via the tracheal tube as per local policy. - If surfactant is appropriately administered, then baby's saturations quickly improve and FiO2 can be titrated down. - Measure surfactant catheter to ensure it does not protrude beyond tracheal tube.